zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```

-You didn't test wisdom.index. **Normally I would, just not in this kata.**
+What is wisdom.index?
+You didn't test it. **Magical way of getting wisdom.
+Normally I would test it, just not in this kata.**
 ## Test 14

+How are we going to finish? **With the pontificator repeating different sayings.**
 ```js
 buster.testCase("Greeter", {
     setUp: function() {